 Isabella is thrilled to volunteer with CureTBM as the Social Media Manager.
 She was diagnosed with TBM at the age of 17 and is passionate about spreading awareness of TBM.
-Isabella is a sophomore in college and studies Nutritional Sciences at The University of Georgia.
-She aspires to become a doctor.
-She enjoys cooking and baking, attending college football games, and barre workouts.
+Isabella is a junior in college and studies Nutritional Sciences at The University of Georgia.

 If you have any feedback for the CureTBM social media channels, she would love to connect via direct messaging.
 You can message Isabella on Instagram at @curetbm.

 Learn more about Isabella's experience with TBM here!